 Giving hugs and lollipops are perks to being a pediatric nurse, but before you can put on the Snoopy band-aid and help new moms learn how to rock diaper changes, you need to write an attention-getting resume.
 If giving a shot to a three-year-old sounds easier, than take a look at our pediatric nurse resume examples for a shot of creativity.

 Pediatric Nurse Resume Questions

-Your header is a crucial part of your resume, because it’s how you’ll let recruiters or hiring managers know how to reach you.
+The header is a crucial part of your resume template, because it’s how you’ll let recruiters or hiring managers know how to reach you.
 It should feature your full name, location, email, and phone number.

 Some people choose to include their complete address in their header; you can see an example of how to do this in our pediatric nurse resume sample.
 Alternatively, you can leave off your street address, but it’s still a good idea to provide your city and state.
 Your email address should be professional and up-to-date.
 If you have a profile on LinkedIn, you may want to put the URL in your header as well.

 2. How do you write the qualifications section of a pediatric nurse resume?